Debt collection process

 Should your Debt Recovery be unsuccessful, you may choose to follow with legal actions.
 This Debt Collection Process follows strict legal steps:

-The first step in the debt collection process, should legal action be chosen, is to have The Section 129 Notice served to the consumer via Registered Mail.
+The first step in this process, should legal action be chosen, is to have The Section 129 Notice served to the consumer via Registered Mail.
 This notice offers the following calls to action:

 - The consumer can endeavour to settle the amount in arrears.; or